 I always consider it a great honor to tenderly handle other people’s memories.

-As if they we trusting me to care for their story; a caretaker, however temporarily, to save their story from being forgotten.
+As if they trust me to care for their story; a caretaker, however temporarily, to save their story from being forgotten.

 To treasure what was.